Chirantanbanik/Birthday-Wishing-App/README.md

 # Birthday-Wishing-App
-This is a simple Birthday Wishing App made by using Kotlin language in Android Studio.
+This is a simple Birthday Wishing App made using Kotlin language in Android Studio.